 Wurmbea dioica tends to grow in wet areas and near swamps.
 After good rain the species will rapidly colonise a large area.

-Early Nancy found in Queensland, New South Wales, Victoria, South Australia and Tasmania.
+Early Nancy found in Queensland, New South Wales, Victoria, South Australia, Tasmania and Western Australia.

 In our cold climate garden, in northern NSW, W. dioica grows in a drain that feeds one of our dams in company with Ranunculus meristus